fonoster/goodtok/README.md

 # Uncomment to enable custom email templates
 #  See mods/apiserver/src/notifications/templates for available templates
-#  If not set, the default templates will be used
+#  If not set, Goodtok will use the default templates
 # EMAIL_TEMPLATES_DIR=/path/to/email/templates
 ```